-yellow = 5 gauss = 7 gauss red = 11 gauss blue areen = 15 gauss
+yellow = 5 gauss

+red = 7 gauss

+blue = 11 gauss

+green = 15 gauss

 1. On yokes with spokes, simply place the magnet on the appropriate spoke and turn the magnet until the distortion is corrected.
 If your weakest magnet is too strong for the correction you need, cut pieces off it with the dikes until it is the proper strength.